Physical goods supplied over the internet

 Under a co-location arrangement, a server (that does not belong to you) is placed at your facility or data centre and you are providing a physical environment for the operation of the server.

-You need to charge GST to your customer for the services.
+You must charge GST to your customer for the services.

 However, you can zero-rate your server co-location services (even though the server is placed in Singapore) under Section 21(3)(s) of the GST Act if: